Kong/docs.konghq.com/app/konnect/gateway-manager/declarative-config.md

 In {{site.konnect_saas}}, decK can manage [control planes](/konnect/gateway-manager/control-planes/) and all of their configurations:
-* Create state files for different control planes and manage each group separately.
+* Create state files for different control planes and manage each one separately.
-* Manage [Gateway entities](/konnect/api/) for each group.
+* Manage [Gateway entities](/konnect/api/) for each control plane.
-* Migrate configuration from one group to another.
+* Migrate configuration from one control plane to another.

 Use a `--konnect`-prefixed CLI flag or pass {{site.konnect_short_name}}
 parameters using a decK configuration file (`~/.deck.yaml` by default) to target